GenBench/genbench_cbt_2023/src/genbench/tasks/reasoning_ambiguous_definite_descriptions/doc.md

 ## Limitations and Bias
 The *de dicto* / *de re* ambiguity we use in our dataset is one of many possible kinds of ambiguities.
-Completely excluding the possibility that our results rely on the particulars of this ambiguity will require a diverse set of ambiguities.
+Excluding the possibility that our results rely on the particulars of this ambiguity will require a diverse set of ambiguities.

 So far we have only included English prompts in our benchmark.